joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 false
 ```

-If the left-hand expression evaluates to false, the value in the right-hand side is produced:
+If the left-hand expression evaluates to false, the value in the right-hand side is returned:

 ```js
 > 0 || 2